 The Church Act of 1706 designated the Church of England as the official church of the Carolinas.
 Congregations belonging to other denominations could worship in their own faith, but members of these non-Anglican churches – known as dissenters – could not hold public office, nor did their churches receive public support.
 The Reverend Thomas Hasell, an Anglican priest who owned nearby Pompion Hill Plantation, arrived to Berkeley County from England in 1709 to lead the church.
 The Church Act was abolished after the Revolutionary War.

-Interestingly, the name of this church is sometimes pronounced “Punkin,” even today.
-As previously mentioned, Berkeley County was settled largely by French Huguenots, and pompion is an old French word for Pumpkin.
+Interestingly, the name of this church is often pronounced “Punkin,” even today.
+As previously mentioned, Berkeley County was settled largely by French Huguenots, and pompion is an anglicized version of the Middle French word for pumpkin, pompon.
 A contemporary wedding record also lists this location as Ponkin.

 Zachariah Villepontoux, a well known and respected brick producer, had the bricks made by enslaved workers on his Parnassus Plantation in Goose Creek.
 Villepontoux was given £3000 to construct the outer shell of the church.
 His initials can be found on the exterior of the building.

 Once the shell was completed, master brick-mason William Axson was brought in by vestry members at the cost of £1000 to complete the structure.
 Axson also marked his initials in the brick of Pompion along with a freemason symbol.
 In 1767, Axson would partner with Villepontoux’s nephew to construct St. Stephen Episcopal Church in St. Stephen.

 Pompion Hill Chapel is a National Historic Landmark and is also listed in the National Historic Register: